bnadji/BAlert/README.md

 of the `elm` as seen by the browser.
 If no argument is given, the entire alert box element is assumed and the full structure of the alert is returned.
 This method is used internally to support `setDebug(4)` method mentioned below under **"BAlert `setDebug()` Method"** section.
->Note: For consistency and readability, a closing tag is always displayed, even for elements that do not require one (e.g., `<img src=...></img>`).
+>Note: For consistency and readability, a closing tag is always provided in the output, even for elements that do not require one (e.g., `<img src=...></img>`).